aws/opsworks-cookbooks/opsworks_sidekiq/README.md

 Prerequisites
 -------------

 Assumes you have redis installed, configured and the connection with sidekiq established.
 This does not handle any redis connection setup.
+You can do this on aws elasticache

 Configuration Examples
 ----------------------